ropensci/rgbif/README.md

 <!-- [![Build Status](https://api.travis-ci.org/ropensci/rgbif.png)](https://travis-ci.org/ropensci/rgbif) -->

 ## About
-This set of functions/package will access data from [GBIF](http://www.gbif.org/) using their API methods.
+This package gives you access to data from [GBIF](http://www.gbif.org/) via their API.

 ## Transitioning to the new GBIF API